Abortion in Illinois: History

+In 2013, the Illinois Supreme Court recognized a right to abortion in the Illinois state constitution under the due process clause.

 In 2017, the 100th General Assembly repealed the trigger law component of the Illinois Abortion Law of 1975, but left many of its other provisions intact.
 In the same act, the General Assembly provided for abortion to be covered under Medicaid and state employee health insurance.
 The bill was signed into law by pro-choice Republican governor Bruce Rauner.

 Until June 12, 2019, under the Illinois Abortion Law of 1975, state law banned abortions after 12 weeks.
 The state prohibited abortions after the fetus was viable, generally some point between week 24 and 28, based on the standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling, not because of legislative action.

 State legislators had introduced a bill in February 2019 to make abortion a right and to remove the 12-week ban from the books.
 In May 2019 the bill's sponsors demanded action to move this bill ahead, after Alabama and Georgia's state governments passed laws all but restricting abortions.
 On May 31, 2019, Illinois became the eleventh state to pass bills protecting abortion rights in the state in response to anti-abortion legislation being passed elsewhere.
 The bills, pushed through by the Democratic-controlled House and Senate and known as the Illinois Reproductive Health Act, provided statutory protections for abortions, and rescinded previous legislation that banned some late-term abortions and a 45-year-old law that had made performing such abortions a criminal offense.
 After the bill passed, Governor Pritzker was on the Illinois Senate floor, hugging and congratulating abortion-rights supporters.
 The Illinois Reproductive Health Act says that women have the "fundamental right" to access abortion services, and that a "fertilized egg, embryo, or fetus does not have independent rights".
 Pritzker signed the bill into law on June 12, 2019.

 In fall 2021, the General Assembly passed a bill to repeal the Parental Notice of Abortion Act.
 Governor Pritzker signed it into law on December 17, 2021.
 Thus, as of June 1, 2022, Illinois does not require a minor to notify a parent or guardian in order to obtain an abortion.